Doomlazer/gooseb/README.md

 Special edition features are still a work in progress.

+### Built in commands

+Toggle the text-to-speech feature on and off with the in-game command: `tts`

+To step backwards thgough the page history use: `prev` or `p`

+To exit the program use: `quit`

 ## GOOSEB Reader JSON format

+The following is only relevant for users who want to edit or create their own gamebooks.

 ### Each book is required to have the following keys: